Outdoors Guy new book projects

 Outdoorsguy

-21 thoughts on “Outdoors Guy new book projects”
+21 Replies to “Outdoors Guy new book projects”

 1. Are there any copyright issues with recipes ?
 Surely everyones favorite recipe has been handed down over the years and likely showed up in a cookbook somewhere at sometime.